prismicio/prismic-client/README.md

 + prismic-javascript.browser.mjs: ESM build for browsers

 #### Polyfills
-To support legacy browsers and node envirooments include a fetch polyfill in your pollyfill strategy.
+To support legacy browsers inlcude a fetch and promise polyfills.
+For node envirooments include a fetch polyfill.

 #### Starter kits